Frank McLardy: Waffen-SS

 He was posted to the SS medical supply depot at Lichtenberg, and in his own words "wore an ordinary SS uniform and lived the life of a German soldier."
 Towards the end of 1944, McLardy was selected for officer training.
 He was sent first to Graz, then to Stettin to commence his training.
 He realised the end of the war was near, and had no intention of becoming part of a last-ditch effort of the SS to defend the Third Reich.
 On reporting to Stettin in January 1945 he reported sick and was excused duties, and allowed to return to Berlin.

 McLardy went to the SS Head Office and was offered work at the Rundfunkhaus and with the SS-Standarte Kurt Eggers.
 Desiring neither, he managed to dupe the SS into granting him leave, each department thinking he had accepted the other.
 McLardy donned civilian clothes and went to ground in Berlin, living at 33 Sächsische Strasse, while he plotted his escape from the crumbling capital.

 In early April he learned that the Propaganda Ministry's Büro Concordia was abandoning Berlin for Helmstedt, and persuaded them to take him along.
 He declined the job of broadcaster, but instead offered to "monitor" Allied broadcasts.
 McLardy left Berlin on 10 April 1945.
 By the time they reached Helmstedt the Reich was falling apart, and after a week McLardy told his associates he was heading for Hamburg.

 Instead, he posed as a Belgian, and after hiding on a farm at Döhren for two days, surrendered to the arriving Americans.
 He was handed into British custody on 19 April 1945 and repatriated to the UK on 13 May 1945.

 Post-war

 McLardy was charged with voluntarily aiding the enemy whilst a prisoner of war.
 He was court-martialled at Blacon Camp, near Chester and sentenced to life imprisonment on 1 January 1946.

 Security Service files on him are held by the National Archives under references KV 2/251 and KV 2/252.
 The sentence was later commuted to 15 years, of which McLardy served seven.
 McLardy received the heaviest sentence of those convicted of membership of the British Free Corps.
 He served his sentence first at HM Prison Parkhurst, then in open prisons.
 During his imprisonment McLardy studied for an external degree in chemistry from Cambridge University.

 Last years

 Upon his release in 1953, he emigrated to Germany, married a German woman and had two sons.
 He worked as a pharmacist and died in 1981 at Ingelheim am Rhein, near Mainz, aged 66.

-In popular culture

-The British Free Corps is featured in Jack Higgins' World War II thriller The Eagle Has Landed.
-In 2010, an episode of Foyle's War concerned a member of the BFC put on trial for treason after the war.